Liquid-Surf/solid-compound/docs/milestones.md

 ### Implement User Registration Initiation via Solid-OpenID Connect

-- Implement OpenID Conncet Prompt Create
+- Implement OpenID Connect Prompt Create
   - This enhancement will be beneficial to our framework's registration process and improves interoperability with various Identity Providers.
   - As this improvement is tied to the solid-oidc specification it will also contribute positively to the entire Solid ecosystem.
 - <https://github.com/solid/solid-oidc/issues/77>